swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 As a new team member, set up a project directory on your computer for this ground breaking ML experiment.
-This directory will serve as your working directory for this first chapter.
+This directory will serve as your working directory for this first chapter:

 ```sh title="Execute the following command(s) in a terminal"
 # Create the working directory